 Note from our editor: While there is a tradition of eating eel in summer in Japan, there are serious sustainability issues — it’s an endangered species.

-Slow barbecued eel, dipped in a sweet soy sauce blend, cut into small pieces and served on a bowl of hot rice – a wonderful and unique dish that can be enjoyed anytime of the year.
-Hitsumabushi differs from traditional “unagi don” in that it is first served in a large wooden bowl with the chopped eel on top of the rice.
-This is all mixed together and then divided into small bowls up to 4 times, each time to be eaten in a different way- Firstly as it is, secondly with wasabi and spice, thirdly with green tea or broth and finally, whichever way you like the best 😉
+Hitsumabushi differs from traditional unagi grilled eel in that it is first served in a large wooden bowl with the chopped eel on top of the rice.
+This is all mixed together and then divided into small bowls up to four times, each to be eaten in a different way.
+Firstly as it is, secondly with wasabi and spice, thirdly with green tea or broth and finally, whichever way you liked the best.

-Uiro (pronounced wee-low) is an interesting but likeable Japanese traditional sweet made traditionally from either rice powder and sugar.
-With the texture of a slightly soft mochi / jelly combination, Uiro is very sweet and goes down well with a sip of Japanese green tea.
-There are different flavours available, from the simple sweet red or white beans, to pumpkin, watermelon and even chocolate banana!
+Uirō is Japanese sweet traditionally made from rice powder and sugar.
+With the texture of a slightly soft mochi / jelly combination, uirō is very sweet and goes down well with a sip of Japanese green tea.
+There are different flavors available, from the simple sweet red or white beans, to pumpkin, watermelon, and even chocolate banana!